 Ashes to Ashes: Art in Rome between Humanism and Maniera, edited by Roy T. Eriksen and Victor Plahte Tschudi.
 Rome: Edizioni dell’Ateneo, 2006.

-‘Two Sixteenth-Century Guidebooks and the Bibliotopography of Rome,’ in Topos and Topography, edited by Anna Blennow and Stefano Fogelbeg Rota (forthcoming).
+‘Two Sixteenth-Century Guidebooks and the Bibliotopography of Rome,’ in Rome and the Guidebook Tradition from the Middle Ages to the 20th Century, edited by Anna Blennow and Stefano Fogelbeg Rota, 89–114.
+Berlin: De Gruyter, 2019.

 ‘Bibliotopography’ in The Printed and the Built: Architecture, Print Culture and Public Debate in the Nineteenth Century, edited by Mari Hvattum and Anne Hultzsch, 145–50.
 London: Bloomsbury Publishing, 2018.